Sile735/mod_okrane_personal/README.md

   - **Encourage** can target any ally within range **2** whose morale is lower or equal to the Supporter
   - **Encourage** triggers a **positive morale check** on the target
   - **Encourage** grants the target **+3 Action Points**
+  - **Encourage** cannot be used after attacking in a turn, and subsequent attacks after using Encourage in a turn cost 2 more Action Points.

 ---